CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 HOW TO GET FREE AND LOW COST HEALTH SERVICES

-Listed below you will find health resources throughout Utah and the Salt Lake Valley.
+You can find health resources throughout Utah and the Salt Lake Valley.
 On the list, we also have clinics from Northern and Southern Utah.
 Additionally, you will find low or no cost health resources in Nevada and San Francisco/Oakland, California.

 All of the listed clinics and health centers state on their website whether they will accept a payment plan.
 Likewise, some clinics may provide services on a sliding fee scale.
 Other clinics are free.
 You should contact the clinics or health resources directly.
 They can explain their payment options.